Did Allstate add a driver to your policy you never authorized?

 Find out if it happened to you

-Find your most recent Allstate declarations page or renewal notice, in the mail, your online account, or from your agent.
+Find your most recent Allstate declarations page or renewal notice, in the mail or in your online account.

 Send it to us